k250055-Aliyan/A2--25k-0055-/README.md

 - Marketplace::displayAllListings()
 - Marketplace::displayStats()

-💡 Explanation:
+Explanation / Reasoning:
-This simulates the PakWheels homepage where users can browse different categories of vehicles and marketplace sections.
+This feature represents the main landing page of a car marketplace system where users can navigate to different sections.
+In our project, the Marketplace class manages and displays all available listings, simulating the homepage structure of PakWheels.

 ![image alt](https://github.com/k250055-Aliyan/A2--25k-0055-/blob/9bd68e907d1afa5a9dfe41ad5ba52ac2866f9b6b/Screenshot%202026-05-09%20161420.png)